jedisct1/libsodium-doc/installation/README.md

 Note: `--specs=nosys.specs` is only required for the ARM compilation toolchain.

-Please note that using libsodium on ARM Cortex M0, M3 and M4 CPUs is untested and not recommended if side-channels are a concern.
+Please note that using libsodium on ARM Cortex M0, M3, and M4 CPUs is untested and not recommended if side-channels are a concern.

 ## Compiling with CompCert

 Releases can be compiled using the CompCert compiler.

-A typical command-line to compile Sodium on a little-endian system with CompCert
+A typical command to compile Sodium on a little-endian system with CompCert
 is:

 ```sh